eitansuez/eitansuez.github.io/writeups/istio-di.md

 In a similar fashion, Istio in a cloud-native app is like dependency injection (DI) in the monolith.

-If Istio is like dependency injection (DI), then let's compare how DI works both in Istio and in a monolith with say, the [Spring framework](https://spring.io/).
+If Istio is like dependency injection (DI), then let's compare how DI works both in Istio and in a monolith with say, one of the most popular DI frameworks of all, the [Spring framework](https://spring.io/).

 Let us begin with the monolith.